14 Successful Women on the Age They Found the Hardest

 The answers may surprise you.

 Correct me if I’m wrong, but women don’t exactly love to reveal their age.
 As liberated, enlightened, and powerful as we may feel (although I can speak only for myself), it’s still tough to get a woman over 30 to shout how old she is from the rooftops, metaphorically speaking.
-I’m entering the last year of my 20s, and as brutally hard as these years have been at times, I still feel a little bit iffy about charging into my *fourth* decade of life.
+I’m staring down the barrel of 30 soon myself, and as brutally hard as my twenties have been at times, I still feel a little bit iffy about charging into my *fourth* decade of life.
 Many of you are slightly, if not significantly, older than this, and are probably in the midst of a fantastic eye-roll right about now, but the sentiment remains the same: Getting older is scary, because it’s unknown, and it usually involves more fine lines and the cruel effects of gravity.